zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 Central role
 ============

-Central role may not be as common for Zephyr-based devices as peripheral role, but it is still a plausible one and equally well supported in Zephyr.
+Central role may not be as common for Zephyr-based devices as peripheral role, but it is still a plausible one and equally well supported in Zephyr.
 Rather than accepting connections from other devices a central role device will scan for available peripheral device and choose one to